MoeraOrg/moeraorg.github.io/license/index.md

 [Browser Extension](https://github.com/MoeraOrg/moera-browser-extensions)
 are distributed under the terms of
-[GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or later.
+[GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or later:

-> Copyright (C) 2018-2019 Shmuel Leib Melamud
+> Copyright (C) 2018-2023 Shmuel Leib Melamud
 >
 > This program is free software: you can redistribute it and/or modify
 > it under the terms of the GNU General Public License as published by